icarojobs/wordpress-with-docker/README.md

-# WPDC - WordPress Docker Compose
+# WORDPRESS IN DOCKER COMPOSE

-Easy WordPress development with Docker and Docker Compose.
+Easy WordPress development environment with Docker and Docker Compose.

 With this project you can quickly run the following: